A Local’s Guide to Winter Activities in Chicago

 Use the map below to browse more options for winter accommodations in Chicago:

-You can enjoy Chicago in winter by embracing the chill or enjoying the best of the city’s indoor activities.
+You can embrace the chill or tick off some of the city’s best indoor activities.

-Locals may not love the idea of Chicago in winter but that’s because they have to navigate traffic, public transit, and getting to and from their daily activities in the winter months.
+Locals may not love the idea of Chicago in the winter but that’s because they have to navigate traffic, public transit, and getting to and from their daily activities.
 You’re here to play.

-If the cold doesn’t bother you anyway, the winter is a fine time for a trip to explore fun things to do in Chicago in the winter.
-If you’re bundled up, you’ll find plenty of things to do in Chicago winter.
+If the cold doesn’t bother you anyway, the winter is a fine time for a trip to Chicago.
+You’ll survive.
 I promise.

 Planning more travel in the Midwest?
 Check out these guides: